Azure App registration

 - This determines the earliest/latest order date to include in the export

-- If you want to export all orders leave both empty
+- To export all orders, leave both empty

 Actions

-Once you've set your date range, you have three action buttons:
+Once you've set your date range, three buttons are available:

 Start Export